Albuquerque Philharmonic Orchestra gives two free concerts before Christmas, so if you can’t make one evening, go to the other!

 You’re also welcome to take a picnic to enjoy on the lawn.
 (Welcome?
 You couldn’t stop me!)
-If you don’t want to prepare food, the Conchitas Creations Gourmet Food Truck will be on site to serve up something yummy.
+If you don’t want to prepare a picnic, food providers will be on site to serve up something yummy.
 Of course, you can also go just for the concert or just for the stories.
 It’s all free so what the heck?

 The band usually plays a variety of music from big band classics to Scottish dances and rousing symphonic marches, and no doubt people will be having a dance, so don’t be shy to strut your stuff.

 Anderson-Abruzzo Albuquerque International Balloon Museum is located at 9201 Balloon Museum NE.

 There’s nothing like a street festival to make the most of summer – and is there anywhere better for a street festival than old Route 66 herself?
 We think not.
 Join the Albuquerque Route 66 Summerfest party on Saturday July 20, 2013, for free live entertainment, car cruise, and more…